drmonkeysee/CinyTest-Example/README.md

 Run `make` or `make debug` to build the rectangle unit tests and then run `make check` to execute the test suite. `make clean` will remove all build artifacts.

+On Windows run the **winbuild.bat** file to build the unit tests.
+See the [CinyTest](https://github.com/drmonkeysee/CinyTest) documentation for more details on building for Windows.

 To view CinyTest command-line options run `build/recttests --ct-help` after building the project.